-What steps do you need to take to prevent yourself from being overwhelmed by the issues and problems that have led to this person's isolation?
+What steps do you need to take to manage your involvement with this person's isolation, without it becoming a major worry for you?

 I just like to be alone.
 Is that bad?

 Some people prefer solitude, which is different from being isolated.
 They have meaningful connections with others, but just prefer more time alone than some of their peers.
 There are those, on the other hand, who are truly isolated by circumstances and who may suffer from the risks of social isolation.